anuj530/upgrade-macOS13/README.md

 Create a policy that deploys the following items:
 	1. The custom dep-notify package installs the DEPNotify app and some logos used during the installation.
 	2. The script that you uploaded in the previous step.
+	3. Fill out the Jamf Script parameters with required information.
-	3. Make this policy available in self-service.
+	4. Make this policy available in self-service.

 Create a policy that deploys the macOS Ventura package that you previously uploaded.
 Make sure to set this package action as a cache.
 This is important because our script will install this cached package on the user endpoint.